-The first step in working up to your first real pull-ups is by using Negative Pull-ups, an amazing upper body movement that is going to build up your grip, muscle mass and strength quickly.
+The first step in working up to your first real pull-up is by using a negative pullup, a fantastic upper body exercise that will build up your grip, muscle mass, and strength quickly.

-When I first struggled to do pull-ups, Negative Pull-ups were the answer for building up the strength necessary to do them.
+When I first struggled to do reps, abusing the pull ups negative was the answer for building up the strength necessary to do them.

-From there, I went onto doing over 18 pull-ups at a bodyweight of 275 lbs.
-That was a huge accomplishment for me and something I’m really proud of!
+From there, I went on to do over 18 pull-ups at a bodyweight of 275 lbs.
+That was a huge accomplishment for me and something I’m proud of!

 Let’s get into the article!
 Here we go!

-When performing Negative Pull-ups you want to jump up onto a pull-up bar, hold yourself there for a second to prevent your body from swinging, and lower yourself slowly.
+When performing a negative pull up, you want to jump up onto a pull-up bar, hold yourself there for a second to prevent your body from swinging, and lower yourself slowly.

 That was easy!
 Articles over!

-Just kidding there’s more to it then that!
+Just kidding, there’s more to it than that!
 Here’s a video from BodyBuilding.com.

-The most important point to pay attention to on this are the control she shows while lowering.
+The most important point to pay attention to is the control she shows while lowering.

-The main benefits to using Negatives in your training are:
+The main benefits of using negatives in your training are:

 - Muscles produce more force during the eccentric compared to the concentric.
 If you don’t believe me try this, go load up your 1 Rep Max on Bench Press.
-Lower it slowly and have your spotter assist you in pressing it to the start position.
-You can potentially do multiple reps with a weight you’d only normally be able to once.
-This helps build strength, muscle and connective tissue!
+Lower it slowly and have your spotter assist you in pressing it to the starting position.
+You could potentially do multiple reps with a weight you’d only usually be able to do once.
+This will help build strength, muscle, and connective tissue!
 However, don’t overuse them on weighted exercises.
-For bodyweight exercises like pushups, situps and pull-ups it’s very hard to overtrain while performing them.
+For any bodyweight exercise such as push-ups, sit-ups, and pull-ups, it’s tough to overtrain while performing them.

-- Increases flexibility and lowers risk of injury.
+- Increases flexibility and lowers the risk of injury.
 Because of the increased time under tension, you can increase your flexibility through a loaded stretch.
-This allows you to strengthen different muscle groups and increase your flexibility all at the same time.
+This will allow you to strengthen different muscles and increase your flexibility all at the same time.
 Also, because eccentric contractions require you to be in control at all times, it lowers the risk of injury that is always present during weight training.
-That’s what I call great training economy!
+That’s what I call excellent training economy!

-In the next section, I’m going to show you how to incorporate Negative Pull-Ups into your training program so stay tuned!
+In the next section, I will show you how to incorporate Negative Pull-Ups into your training program!

 Using Negatives In Your Training Program